lililayer/CuriousSquid/README.md

 python3 CuriousSquid.py -s <siren>
 ```

-You can also execute StartingTentacle with options (you can modify the way CuriousSquid use them in its `main` function) :
+You can also execute StartingTentacle with options :
 ```bash
 python3 StartingTentacle -s <siren> -o <output/file/for/companies.txt> -p <output/file/for/personalities.txt>
 ```

+You can modify the way CuriousSquid use them in its `main` function.
+By default, it stores output files in /Ouputs/